Deutsch English

 • WGA International

-Liberty in Business - Interview with David Wertheim Aymes
+Liberty in Business - David Wertheim Aymes in conversation with Michael Werner

 04/11/2026 | Aktuell

-Introduction: David Wertheim Aymes is CEO of the Bosun Group in Johannesburg.
-Bosun is the market leader in paving, kerbing and retaining walls and has worked increasingly over the past 30 years in this precast concrete business that is more and more inspired by Anthroposophy.
+David Wertheim Aymes is CEO of the Bosun Group in Johannesburg.
+Over the past 30 years, Bosun, a precast concrete blockmaking business, has shifted the thinking and thus the culture within the business to one that is more and more inspired by Spiritual Science becoming Anthroposophy, the consequence being that it is now and has been for the past few years the market leader nationwide.
 In this interview David describes the structure of Bosun along with his entrepreneurial and spiritual experiences in South Africa.
 He proclaims the necessity of "Liberty in Business" as a central element in all business today.

 Michael Werner: How did the Liberty in Business Group come about?

-As a businessman one of the most important concepts that became a reality in my own thinking out of the influence of Rudolf Steiner’s books and lectures, where he distils out the Threefold Societal Order, is that ‘Business is not Nature’.
+David Wertheim-Aymes: As a businessman one of the most important concepts that became a reality in my own thinking out of the influence of Rudolf Steiner’s books and lectures, where he distils out the Threefold Societal Order, is that ‘Business is not Nature’.
 In the Natural world are minerals, plants and animals; and then there is the Human Being gifted with human capacities.
 Businesses do not appear in the natural world.
 Businesses only appear where human individuals gather.
-Therefore, businesses are founded out of a human capacity that is not present in animals.
-Anthroposophy places its emphasis on identifying this Humanity in us.
-Many Anthroposophists, and other searching streams, blame businesspeople and governments for the World’s social problems today.
+Therefore, businesses are founded out of a modern human capacity that is not present in animals.
+Anthroposophy places its emphasis on identifying, understanding and developing this Humanity in us.
+Many people, and some Anthroposophists, blame just business people and governments for the World’s social and environmental problems today.
 This is a patently false and misguided view.
-The failure is from the lack of true self-awareness in society in general and from this our education systems; or vice versa.
-Our education has not been able to build a relationship or link between individuals and their own higher nature on the one side, and what the world around them looks like on the other side.
+The failure is from the lack of true inner self-awareness in society in general and in our education and religious systems.
+Our education and religious systems have not been able to build a relationship or link between individuals and their own higher nature and the world around them.

-As an Anthroposophist, when one discovers these realities and they work practically in one’s own challenging economic environment then one wants to give back to others.
+As an Anthroposophist, when one discovers these realities and that they worked practically in one’s own challenging economic environment then one wants to give back to others.

 Andrea Valdinoci, director at the World Goetheanum Association (WGA), was one of the few people that heard this reality in his heart and was warmed by it.
 He recognised the potential that this could unleash in businesses if correctly understood.
 Andrea also saw inwardly how this could add value to the economic organisations already connected to the WGA.
 Andrea and I were aware of a few other people in the world who were working carefully in the spiritual conceptual world of the individual and the reality of the problems being faced in the world today.
-From this the LiB core group formed.
-(They are Andrea Valdinoci, Louisa Barnum, Omri Elad, Sarit, Michael Werner and Chandre’ Wertheim Aymes.)
+From this the LiB core group formed and meet twice a month.
+(They are Andrea Valdinoci (Switzerland), Louisa Barnum (USA), Omri Elad (Israel), Sarit Jacob (Israel), Michael Werner (Germany) and Chandré Wertheim Aymes (South Africa).)

 MW: How would you describe the task of the LiB Group, what is central to it for you?